Triangle Similarity Tests

 Prerequisites: triangle-congruence · Difficulty: beginner

-Two triangles are similar if they have the same shape but not necessarily the same size.
-This means:
+Two triangles are similar when they have the same shape but possibly different sizes: equal corresponding angles and proportional sides, written .

 What are Similar Triangles?

 Similar triangles have the same shape but may be different sizes.
-Symbol: $△ABC \sim △DEF$ means "triangle ABC is similar to triangle DEF."
+Symbol: means "triangle ABC is similar to triangle DEF."

 Test 1: AA (Angle-Angle)